 The dramatic soprano, famous across the world for her Turandot and other signature operatic roles, sang the rapturous solo part in Florent Schmitt’s stunning choral work Psaume XLVII in 2001.

 Ask anyone who has attended a performance of Florent Schmitt’s exhilarating choral masterpiece Psaume XLVII, Op.
 38, and they’ll tell you how impactful the piece is when heard live.

-I’ve been fortunate enough to see the piece three times in concert — first in New York City with the American Symphony Orchestra, soprano Korliss Uecker and the Canticum Novum Festival Singers conducted by Leon Botstein (1997), and most recently in Krakow, Poland with soprano Ewa Biegas and the Krakow Philharmonic Orchestra and Chorus conducted by Jean-Luc Tingaud (2016).
+I’ve been fortunate to see the piece in concert three times — first in New York City with the American Symphony Orchestra, soprano Korliss Uecker and the Canticum Novum Festival Singers conducted by Leon Botstein (1997), and most recently in Krakow, Poland with soprano Ewa Biegas and the Krakow Philharmonic Orchestra and Chorus conducted by Jean-Luc Tingaud (2016).